Skip to Content

 Retrieve Arrows Safely

-If you follow the safety rules from above this will be a lot less of a concern.
-The problem is kids like to run out to their arrow after they shoot it, especially if they hit the target.
-It’s a good idea to reinforce that they stay behind the firing line until the range is cold.
+If you follow the safety rules from above then you wouldn’t have to worry about this.
+The problem is kids like to run out to their arrow after a shot, especially if they hit the target.
+It’s a good idea to always remind them to stay behind the firing line until the range is cold.
 The range master can let them know when it is safe to approach the target and retrieve their arrows.

-Even if they drop something just over the firing line that they can easily reach, we make them wait until the range is cold to get it.
-This helps them remember that beyond the firing line is dangerous and they can not cross onto the range until the have been given the go ahead.
+Even if they drop something just over the firing line that they can easily reach, make them wait until the range is cold to get it.
+This helps them remember that beyond the firing line is dangerous and they cannot cross onto the range until you give instructions that they should

 Sharing is caring!